Please be sure to read all of the FAQs before contacting the Department.

 - Official TOEFL/IELTS scores (when applicable)

 - Official copy of transcripts.
 Official transcripts with transcript key should be uploaded to your application.
 Please note that the transcripts for 12 or more units are required, unless the course name, grade, and units received appears on the home university transcript.
+If your application includes non-English transcripts, an English translation provided by the school must be included.

 Important Notes on Transcripts